Table of Contents

 Which one has the best RAG support?
 Dify, by a margin, if "best" means "least-effort path from documents to a working retrieval-aware app."
 LangFlow and Flowise both support RAG via components, but Dify's Knowledge Base is a first-class object, not a component you wire up.

 Can we self-host all three on a single VM?
 Yes for development.
-Each ships a Docker Compose path; Flowise also runs as a single Node process.
-For production, plan for a managed Postgres, a vector store sized to your corpus, and an LLM provider quota.
-The three Compose files do not replace a real production checklist.
+Each ships a Docker Compose path, and Flowise also runs as a single Node process.
+Production is different.
+Plan for a managed Postgres, a vector store sized to your corpus, and an LLM provider quota.
+The three Compose files are not a production checklist.

-If you are evaluating these tools for a specific procurement and need a deeper read, our best automation tools for ops leads round-up covers the adjacent hosted-platform decisions, and our n8n self-hosted vs Cloud calculus is a useful template for how we think about hosted vs self-managed trade-offs in this category.
+For the adjacent hosted-platform decisions, see our best automation tools for ops leads round-up, and our n8n self-hosted vs Cloud calculus for how we weigh hosted against self-managed in this category.

 Sources: Dify repo and LICENSE (github.com/langgenius/dify); Dify docs (docs.dify.ai); Dify pricing (dify.ai/pricing); LangFlow repo and LICENSE (github.com/langflow-ai/langflow); LangFlow docs (docs.langflow.org); Flowise repo and LICENSE.md (github.com/FlowiseAI/Flowise); Flowise docs (docs.flowiseai.com).
 Repo star counts and freshness windows referenced from Pondero internal research HIL-390 (research date 2026-05-02).
 Star counts are point-in-time and not restated as a fixed claim in the body.